aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/autofilltype/_index.md

 ```

-Extend the value in the source area to the target area in the form of a series and copy format to the target area.
+Extend the value in the source area to the target area in the form of a series and copy the format to the target area.

 ### VALUES {#VALUES}
 ```